SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ## Licenses

 ### Softing License
-dataFEED edgeConnector Siemens comes with a time-limited and functionaly unlimited demo mode.
+**dataFEED edgeConnector Siemens**'s scope of delivery includes a time-limited and functionaly unlimited demo mode.
 The demo mode is started immediately once the module has been started without a valid license.
 It will expire after 72 hours and dataFEED edgeConnector Siemens stops working.
 To remove the time limitation of the demo mode dataFEED edgeConnector Siemens must be licensed.